-Students are finished with their rough drafts and what do they want to do?
-Immediately write a final copy.
-NOOOOOOOOOO!!!!!
-I stress the importance of revising.
-Be excited about writing!
-Model some writing!
+Share an anchor chart or write the following on the board.
+Explain to your students that you are DARING them to make their papers better.
+Be excited and stress the importance of revising their writing!
 They will want to imitate your enthusiasm!
-Don’t get confused with the steps related to mechanics like capitalization, usage, punctuation and spelling.
+Don’t get confused with editing mechanics like capitalization, usage, punctuation and spelling.
 That will come later.
 This step is making the content of writing better!
 See the transformation of writing into an amazing piece of art!

 D- Delete unnecessary information

 A- Add more important detail and transition words.

 R- Rearrange text to be logical and effective.

 E- Exchange words for clearer and stronger ones.

 Share a mentor text for revising.
 One suggestion is Hooray for Diffendoofer Day by Jack Pretlutsky and Dr. Seuss.
 If you own my interactive writing notebooks, there is a mentor text selection for each grade level.
 In this particular book, there is an appendix that shows how famous authors find the need to revise!
 Remind your students that even the best authors revise, edit, revise, edit, over and over before they even think about the publishing stage.
 Roald Dahl’s website is an amazing resource to share with your students.
 There is an interview with him where he talks about the importance of revising!

 Model how to revise!
 When you wrote your rough draft with the class, did you make mistakes to correct for this step?
 If not, no worries!
 Take a section of the rough draft and make mistakes on it.
 Show students where they can make changes.

 4. TAKE NOTES

 Whether you have your students create interactive notebooks or simply take notes in a notebook, have them add the acronym D.A.R.E.
 They can refer back to their notetaking next time they have to revise an essay!